CoderCo-Learning/ecs-accelerator-series/docker-in-prod/demo.md

 # as root user (if needed for debugging)
-docker exec -u root -it debug-demo sh
+docker exec -u root -it debug-demo sh whoami # check if we are root now...
 ```

 ### 6. Inspect Container Metadata